 What’s the best time to visit Abu Dhabi?

-If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi to get to Abu Dhabi.
-If you start early you can have your entire one day in Abu Dhabi.
-Taxis are reasonable in the UAE, and you can stop at interesting spots for photographs as well.
-You can opt for a bus to get to Abu Dhabi from Dubai as well.
+If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi.
+If you start early, you can spend your entire one day in Abu Dhabi.
+Taxis are reasonable in the UAE, and you can stop at interesting spots for photographs, as well.
+You can opt for a bus to get to Abu Dhabi from Dubai, too.

 Culture in Abu Dhabi

 Abu Dhabi’s culture is a combination of international influences and Arabia’s Islamic traditions.
 Islam governs the way people live here, including what they wear, eat, and drink.
 There’s a great tolerance of other cultures, and visitors are always hospitably received.
 Here are a few cultural guidelines to follow while you’re in Abu Dhabi:

 – Avoid bare shoulders, bare backs and short skirts.